Monty Python's The Meaning of Life: Plot

 "The Autumn Years" starts with a musician in a French restaurant singing about the joys of having a penis.
 As the song ends, the ill-tempered glutton Mr. Creosote enters the restaurant, causing the fish to scatter and hide.
 He vomits continually and devours an enormous meal.
 After the maître d'hôtel persuades him to eat an after-dinner mint, Creosote's gut explodes, splattering the other diners.
 In "The Meaning of Life", the restaurant's cleaning woman proposes that life is meaningless before revealing that she is a racist.
 A waiter leads the audience to the house where he was born, recalls his mother's lessons about kindness, and then becomes angry when his point trails off.

 "Death" features a condemned man choosing the manner of his own execution: being chased off the Cliffs of Dover by topless women in sports gear and falling into his own grave below.
 In a short animated sequence, despondent leaves commit suicide by throwing themselves from the branches of a tree.
 The Grim Reaper enters an isolated home and convinces the hosts and dinner guests, with difficulty, that they are all dead.
 They accompany the Grim Reaper to Heaven, revealed to be the Hawaiian restaurant from earlier.
 They enter a Las Vegas-style hotel where they meet the characters from the previous sketches, and Tony Bennett-esque singer begins to sing about how amazing life is where it is always Christmas and various commercial items that can be bought in Heaven are there.

-The song abruptly ends for "The End of the Film".
-The hostess from "The Middle of the Film" opens an envelope and blandly reveals the meaning of life:
+The song abruptly ends for "The End of the Film", where the hostess from "The Middle of the Film" opens an envelope and blandly reveals the meaning of life:

 Try and be nice to people, avoid eating fat, read a good book every now and then, get some walking in, and try and live together in peace and harmony with people of all creeds and nations.